All Books

 by Jennifer Lynn Barnes

-An outsider must solve an intricate system of puzzles and games to claim a fortune.
+An ordinary girl must solve a billionaire's puzzles to claim his fortune.

 Key Takeaways